 A detection would be extraordinary.
 But silence tells us almost nothing: most of cosmic history is already out of earshot.
 The dead don't broadcast.
+But their materials may endure.

 Every spacefaring civilisation, past or present, sheds material.
 Not monuments, but debris: micron-scale grains scattered by the same blind physics that spreads our own orbital junk.
 Given billions of years, some of it drifts across the galaxy.
 And some of it is likely on our moon.